isomerpages/moe-greenridgepri/_departments/ICT, MRL, ALP/Cyber Wellness.md

 ### (A) ICT Champions Training workshop

 The ICT department conducted a school wide training workshop for all ICT Champions during the first week of school.
 They underwent an intensive AVA hands-on training and were also briefed on their new role as Cyber wellness ambassadors in their respective classrooms.
 The ICT Champions were also given leadership opportunities to create and maintain a Cyber wellness corner in their classroom to promote Cyber wellness to their classmates.

+### (B) Assembly

+**(i) Safer Internet Day**

+On that day, the ICT department gave an assembly talk to the pupils on how to be more responsible when using the internet.

+The whole school then recite the “Cyber wellness pledge” to be Gracious, Responsible and Public-Spirited users of the internet.
+Prizes were also given out to one class in each level which has the best Cyber wellness corner.